 - If something is good, then more is better.

 - If something is good, then as much as possible is best.

 - If something is bad, then none whatsoever is best.

-Jeremy Loenneke Tweeted the following 12 excellent examples of extremist thinking today:
+Jeremy Loenneke Tweeted the following 12 excellent examples of extremist thinking some time ago:

 - “Many people could benefit from lowering carbs a bit” – they take that as carbs are the devil, eliminate them completely.